imchocomint/Hyprbian/README.md

 ### My compile time is so high
 Ans: Same brother, same.
 It took me an afternoon to compile GCC 15, and an evening to compile libstdc++15 on an i5-1135G7.
 ### Can we update to newer version?
-Ans: Until hyprland change their dependencies, just compile the newer version again.
+Ans: Until hyprland change their dependencies, just compile the newer version and reinstall Hyprland.
 ### How do we install hypr dependencies
 Ans: Right now I can't give you a detailed guide, but the easiest way is to clone their GitHub repository and compile them.
 ### Isn't compiling everything the purpose of Gentoo?